Matrix Algebras with a Certain Compression Property II: Main Result and Applications

 It is clear that (ii) implies (i).
 To see that (i) implies (iii), assume that $Alg(T,I)$ is compressible.
 It follows that $Alg(S^{-1}TS,I)=S^{-1}Alg(T,I)S$ is compressible for all invertible $S\in\mm_n$; hence we may assume that $T$ is in Jordan canonical form with respect to the standard basis $\left\{e_1,e_2,\ldots, e_n\right\}$ for $\cc^n$.

-If $T$ has a Jordan block of size at least $3$, then $Alg(T,I)$ admits a principal compression of the form Since this algebra was shown to lack the compression property in \cite[Theorem 5.2.4]{CMR1}, each Jordan block of $T$ has size at most $2$.
-Note that if two or more Jordan blocks of size $2$ are present, then $Alg(T,I)$ is not compressible by Theorem~\ref{At most one non-scalar corner theorem}.
-Consequently, at most one Jordan block has size $2$, and the remaining blocks have size $1$.
+If $T$ has a Jordan block of size at least $3$, then $Alg(T,I)$ admits a principal compression of the form Since this algebra was shown to lack the compression property in \cite[Theorem~5.2.4]{CMR1}, it must be the case that each Jordan block of $T$ has size at most $2$.
+Note as well that if two or more Jordan blocks of size $2$ were present, then $Alg(T,I)$ would lack the compression property by Theorem~\ref{At most one non-scalar corner theorem}.
+Consequently, $T$ has at most one Jordan block of size $2$, and the remaining blocks have size $1$.

 If a Jordan block of size $2$ occurs, then $T$ cannot have two or more distinct eigenvalues.
-Indeed, if $T$ had at least two distinct eigenvalues, then $Alg(T,I)$ would admit a principal compression that is similar to
+Indeed, if $T$ had at least two distinct eigenvalues, then $Alg(T,I)$ would admit a principal compression that is unitarily equivalent to